-- 25. The auditor shall obtain an understanding of the entity's information system and communication relevant to the preparation of the financial statements, through performing risk assessment procedures, by: (Ref: Para.
+25. The auditor shall obtain an understanding of the entity's relevant to the preparation of the financial statement procedures, by: (Ref: Para.
 A131) - (a) Understanding the entity's information processing activities, including its data and information, the resources to be used in such activities and the policies that define, for significant classes of transactions, account balances and disclosures: (Ref: Para.
-A132- A143) - (i) How information flows through the entity's information system, including how:

-(c) Evaluating whether the entity's information system and communication appropriately support the preparation of the entity's financial statements in accordance with the applicable financial reporting framework.
+A132-A143) (i) How information flows through the entity's information system, including how: and (c) Evaluating whether the entity's information system and communication appropriately support the preparation of the entity's financial statements in accordance with the applicable financial reporting framework.
 (Ref: Para.
 A146)